Eilish Flanagan: Athletic career

 In May 2021, Flanagan beat her personal best by 12 seconds to set a new Northern Ireland 3000 metres steeplechase record of 9 mins 40.68 secs at a meeting in Eugene, Oregon.

 In July 2021, she was confirmed as selected on the Ireland team for the delayed 2020 Summer Games in Tokyo to compete in the 3000 metres steeplechase.
 She ran a personal best time at the Olympics.

+In August 2022 she finished sixth in the women’s 3000m steeplechase final at the Commonwealth Games.
+Later that month Flanagan competed in the 3000 metres steeplechase at the European Athletics Championships in Munich.
+In December 2022 Flanagan and her sister participated in the European Cross County Championships in Turin, where they helped secure a bronze team medal for Ireland.